mostaphaRoudsari/ladybug-primer/text/components/Outdoor_Solar_Temperature_Adjustor.md

 * ##### parallel [Optional]
 Set to 'True' to run the component using multiple CPUs.
 This can dramatically decrease calculation time but can interfere with other intense computational processes that might be running on your machine.
 For this reason, the default is set to 'True.'
 * ##### runIt [Required]
-Set to "True" to run the component and calculate solar-adjusted Mean Radiant Temperature.
+The legend base point, which can be used to move the legend in relation to the chart with the grasshopper 'move' component.

 #### Outputs
 * ##### readMe!